Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-66-unbowed.md

 "You should.
 Apparently the Corti got back to them with a clear no-can-do.
 Something about the damage to his optic nerve being beyond even their capabilities."

-"Well…*fuck."* Hoeff didn’t like hearing that.
+"Well...*fuck."* Hoeff didn’t like hearing that.
 Wilde was a good guy.
 Hell, they’d even gone clubbing once or twice, before Claire claimed Hoeff’s heart.
 And Wilde was a young man, strong, with a long career ahead of him.
 Now he’d need to find something new and start over.

 Good thing he *was* young, actually.
 Still.